vatpac-technology/sops/docs/terminal/Sydney TCU/operations.md

     BNZ444: "120.5, BNZ444"

 ## Sydney Harbour Scenic Flights
-The airspace above Sydney Harbour is Class C and availability of an airways clearance to enter depends on traffic levels, controller workload and VMC.
 Flights may be cleared for one of two standard scenic flight routes at A015, **Harbour Scenic ONE** or **Harbour Scenic TWO**, which are described below.
 Pilot preference should be accommodated where traffic permits.

 Aircraft must Track via Class G airspace to Long Reef and contact ATC prior to reaching Long Reef requesting a ‘Harbour Scenic’ clearance.
 If a clearance cannot be given immediately, instruct the pilot to remain in Class G airspace